 - Billing Delay Unit - The unit of time for Billing Delay Length

-TRUE, the subscription is processed on the Next Renewal Date and will charge the customer on the Next Billing Date.
+TRUE, StoreConnect will charge the customer on the Next Billing Date.
 The Next Renewal Date and Next Billing dates are then updated to the next term unless payment fails in which case the subscriptions payment is considered ‘delinquent’.

 If a subscription payment fails the

-Delinquent Date will be set to the date of the failure, and the
+Delinquent Date will be set to the date of the first failure, and the

-Delinquent Reason will be set with any message returned by the payment provider (e.g. “Card Expired”).
+Delinquent Reason will be set with a date and any message returned by the payment provider (e.g. “Card Expired”).

 If the final attempt fails, the

-Cancelled Date will be set, and no further payments will be attempted.
-It may be smart to setup a notification in Salesforce so you get alerted when this happens.
-You can also configure something sililar in Salesforce to alert the contact when payment has failed and is likely to be attempted again.
+Suspended Date will be set, and no further payments will be attempted.
+You should setup a notification in Salesforce so you get alerted when this happens.
+You can also configure an email to go out from Salesforce to alert the contact each time a payment has failed and when it will be attempted again.